 When you make popovers, be sure to follow the recipe closely and exactly and you’ll turn out beautiful popovers – but deviate and it could potentially be disastrous.
 Your dairy and eggs have to be at room temperature.
-(Crack your eggs in a stainless steel bowl and place in a bowl of hot water for a minute or two, stirring once or twice and toss your milk in the microwave for just a few seconds.)
+If you don’t have time to set them out, crack your eggs in a stainless steel bowl and place that bowl in a bowl of hot water for a minute or two, stirring once or twice and toss your milk in the microwave for just a few seconds.)

-Your oven has to be at a high heat, 425 degrees F. and since ovens cycle up and down as they heat, it’s preferable if you can have the oven preheated for about 20 minutes if you’re starting from a cold oven.
+Your oven has to be at a high heat, 425 degrees F. and since ovens cycle up and down as they heat, if you are starting from a cold oven it’s best if you can have the oven preheated for about 20 minutes.
 The pans need to be buttered (in this case) generously and preheated for the exact amount of time.
 Too long and the butter burns, not long enough and the pans aren’t going to be hot enough.

 Mostly, you’ll want to work quickly so the pan doesn’t cool as you fill it, leaving the last of the batter going into a cool pan.
 Speed is going to be more important than exact measurement.
 When you open and close the oven door, do so quickly, too, so the heat doesn’t escape.
 Put the muffin tin in the oven side to side not front to back and you’ll have fewer “weirdos” with their own quirky personalities because the heat circulates a bit better.
 You can pretty much expect a quirky popover or two in every batch but they taste just as delish.
 And whatever you do, don’t peek as they cook!
 And when the popovers are done, quickly pierce each with the tip of a knife to let out all that steam.
 And ta-da!
 You’ve made popovers.